 The Economic Crash

 Jesus had people in place praying when the financial crash of 1857 hit one week after the daily meetings began.
 When the crash came, many businesses all over the country went bankrupt.
 In New York City alone, 30,000 people lost their jobs.
 The future of the nation was bleak.

-Adapted and expanded from Pastor Joel Mosier (Bethel Baptist Church, Sellersville, PA).
-See also Power of Prayer: The New York Revival of 1858 by Samuel Prime
+Expanded from Pastor Joel Mosier (Bethel Baptist Church, Sellersville, PA).
+See also Power of Prayer: The New York Revival of 1858 by Samuel Prime.